Futura-Py/FluxCalc/docs/README.md

 ### Usage:
 - Ctrl + M to disable/enable Mica (only for Windows 11).
->Disabled Mica by default since users reported some issue with it.
+>Disabled Mica by default since users reported some issues with it.

 ### Supported Platforms:
 - Windows 10* and Windows 11.